 Dr Julia Cook, University of Newcastle, Australia

-Dr Julia Cook is a Lecturer in Sociology at the University of Newcastle.
+Dr Julia Cook is a Lecturer in Sociology at the University of Newcastle and co-director of the Newcastle Youth Studies Network.
 Her research interests include the sociology of youth, time and housing, and her most recent research addresses young adults' pathways into home ownership, focusing particularly on the role of intergenerational transfers in facilitating entry into the property market.
 She uses predominantly qualitative methods to answer her research questions, and is particularly interested in developing longitudinal qualitative methods.
 She is on the editorial board of the journal Time & Society and the Journal of Applied Youth Studies and recently published her first book Imagined Futures: Hope, Risk and Uncertainty (Palgrave, 2018).